 If you select this option, you can select the options to select one or more instant-clone datastores or replica disk datastores.

 |Golden Image in vCenter||Select the golden image in vCenter Server for the pool.|

 |Snapshot (default image)||

-You can specify the number of monitors and resolution for your instant-clone desktop pool by setting those parameters in the parent VM and taking a snapshot.
+You can specify the number of monitors and resolution for your instant-clone desktop pool by setting those parameters in the golden image and taking a snapshot.
 The required vRAM size is calculated based on your specifications.
-Select the snapshot of the parent VM to use as the master image for the pool.
+Select the snapshot of the golden image to use for the pool.
 The instant-clone desktop pool that is created is based on the snapshot and inherits those memory settings.
 For more information about configuring video memory settings in vSphere Client, see the vSphere Single Host Management guide in the vSphere documentation.
 For more information about changing the resolution for your instant-clone desktop pool, see the VMware Knowledge Base (KB) article http://kb.vmware.com/kb/2151745.